 MoD looks to facilities firms to save water

-The MoD has confirmed that firms awarded estate management contracts under new rules coming into force next year will have to ensure water use can be monitored in real time, design and implement water
+Facilities management companies working with the Ministry of Defence (MoD) will be required to cut water consumption at MoD properties from 2014The MoD has confirmed that firms awarded estate management contracts under new rules coming into force next year will have to ensure water use can be monitored in real time, design and implement water

 The Environment Agency has successfully prosecuted Southern Water for thousands of illegal raw sewage discharges that polluted rivers and coastal waters in Kent, resulting in a record £90m fine.